Amyra123/Git-Practice/README.txt

 9. git log -> lists down all the commits that have been made in the repository.
 Use `q` to exit the log area.

 10. git restore <file> -> If we did some dirty piece of code, and we want to delete all of it.
 We can simply restore the last staged clean version of the file using this command.

+11. git restore --staged <file> -> it removes file changes from staging area to the working area.

+12. diff btw git rm and git restore -> If you want to remove an already tracked file from the project alltogether, we do git rm.
+This will track the removal of the file in the next commit until and unless this change (file deleted) is restored.
+Whereas git restore helps us to either remove all the dirty changes present in the working area and restore the last staged version/commited version of the file.
+Or it helps us to move the staged changes back to the working area.

+Recommended practice-

+1. make changes
+2. git add <file>
+3. git commit
+4. git pull
+5. git push